Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Linear solutions

-Figure \ref{fig5} shows the horizontal summary eigenfunction at different vertical levels of the $k = 1$, eastward propagating, MJO-like mode, under mean easterly winds, $\overline{U} = -1$.
+Figure \ref{fig3} shows the horizontal summary eigenfunction at different vertical levels of the $k = 1$, eastward propagating, MJO-like mode, under mean easterly winds, $U = -1$.
 The boundary layer horizontal structure is similar to the MJO-like mode introduced in \citet{emanuel2020slow}; qualitatively, a canonical swallow-tail-like structure is shown, with a Kelvin-wave signature near the equator, lagged and flanked by equatorial Rossby waves.
 Strong westerly anomalies lag the maximum in vertical velocity on the equator, which is also preceded by strong easterly anomalies.
 This pattern somewhat resembles the observed MJO, except that westerly maxima are observed to be in phase with the maximum in vertical velocity, a common criticism of WISHE-based theories for MJO destabiliziation \citep{lin1996heating, kiladis2005zonal}.
-Since the vertical structure of the MJO is dominated by the first baroclinic mode \citep{adames2014three}, the sign of the horizontal wind at the tropopause (Figure \ref{fig5}, top-right) is opposite that in the boundary layer, except for a slight tilt with height in the upper troposphere, as will be discussed in depth later.
+Since the vertical structure of the MJO is dominated by the first baroclinic mode \citep{adames2014three}, the sign of the horizontal wind at the tropopause (Figure \ref{fig3}, top-right) is opposite that in the boundary layer, except for a slight tilt with height in the upper troposphere, as will be discussed in depth later.
 As we move further up into the stratosphere, there appears to be, at least qualitatively, a separation between the Kelvin-wave component and the Rossby-wave component of the MJO-like mode.
-The meridional structure of the stratospheric mode seems to be quite complex, as the Kelvin and Rossby wave components seems to be zonally out of phase around halfway into the shear-layer (Figure \ref{fig5}, bottom-left), and at the altitude of the shear-layer (Figure \ref{fig5}, bottom-right).
-Curiously, there is very little qualitative evidence of damped upward Rossby wave propagation, as suggested by linear theory of equatorial Rossby wave propagation under mean easterly flow [see equation 4.7.21 in \citet{andrews1987middle}].
-This may be because the MJO is an eastward propagating, modified Rossby wave, instead of a classical westward propagating equatorial Rossby wave \citep{ahmed2021mjo}.
+The meridional structure of the stratospheric mode seems to be quite complex, as the Kelvin and Rossby wave components seems to be zonally out of phase around halfway into the shear-layer (Figure \ref{fig3}, bottom-left), and at the altitude of the shear-layer (Figure \ref{fig3}, bottom-right).